Fleming Building, Room 502

 Dyrness, Andrea (2011).
 Mothers United: An Immigrant Struggle for Socially Just Education.
 Minneapolis, MN: University of Minnesota Press.

-Dyrness, Andrea and Enrique Sepúlveda (In Press).
+Dyrness, Andrea and Enrique Sepúlveda (2020).
 Border Thinking: Latinx Youth Decolonizing Citizenship.
-Forthcoming, Spring 2020, University of Minnesota Press.
+Minneapolis, MN: University of Minnesota Press.

 Peer-reviewed journal articles:

 Dyrness, Andrea and Thea Abu El-Haj (2019) “The democratic citizenship formation of transnational youth.”
 Anthropology & Education Quarterly, Vol. 0, No. 0, pp. 1-13, online.
 DOI:10.1111/aeq.12294

 Dyrness, Andrea and Janise Hurtig (2016) “Migrant Third Space Pedagogies: Educative practices of becoming and belonging.”
 Guest editors’ introduction to the special issue, “Migrant Third Space Pedagogies,” Journal of Diaspora, Indigenous, and Minority Education, Vol. 10, No. 4, Fall 2016.

 Dyrness, Andrea (2016) “The Making of a Feminist: Spaces of self-formation among Latina immigrant activists in Madrid.”
 Journal of Diaspora, Indigenous, and Minority Education, Vol. 10, No. 4, pp. 201-214.
 Fall 2016.

 Dyrness, Andrea and Enrique Sepúlveda (2015) “Education and the production of diasporic citizens in El Salvador.”
 Harvard Educational Review, Vol. 85, No. 1, pp. 108-131.